 Work began on both Dwight School and Brighton College in Dubai in June 2017, with the two premium schools being built adjacent to each other, and sharing some of the facilities.
-Design and build construction firm Airolink led the work.

 The combined development was given a value of more than $75m (AED275m) according to media reports, with the campuses built across a 10-acre site, with two Ground plus 3 floor buildings spread across 89,000 square metres of space.

-Around 500 workers and technicians worked on the project.
 The final handover to school staff was meant to happen July 2018, however finished closer to September 2018 - late, but still on time.

 Marco Longmore took up his role in Dubai in January 2018.

-Longmore is a 47-year-old father-of-two and studied history at Edinburgh University before beginning his teaching career in 1991 at George Heriot’s School.
+Longmore is a 48-year-old father-of-two and studied history at Edinburgh University before beginning his teaching career in 1991 at George Heriot’s School.
 He became head of history at George Watson’s College in the Scottish capital in 1998.